 While there is no specific number necessary to file a class action lawsuit, too few participants may keep the courts from certifying a class, according to Rule 23 of the Federal Rules of Civil Procedure.
 Ideally, enough members would combine multiple people’s cases to create a court-certified class action lawsuit.

 During your free consultation, a class action lawsuit lawyer can discuss your case with you.
-An attorney may help to gather evidence proving another party caused your injuries and financial losses.
-A lawyer may look into whether others suffered similarly from the same party.
-If evidence supports this, you may file a class-action lawsuit.
+An attorney may help gather evidence proving another party caused your injuries and financial losses.
+Class action lawsuit attorneys may investigate whether others suffered similarly from the same party.
+If the evidence supports this, you may file a class-action lawsuit.
 Some of the biggest class-action lawsuits had or currently have hundreds of plaintiffs.
 Such massive actions give a case innate merit and establish the case’s validity in court.
 For the plaintiffs, the more they are, the stronger they become.
 When a corporation faces such massive numbers of plaintiffs, it is likely it will offer a significant response instead of shrugging off a small lawsuit as it usually does.

 Overview of Class Action Lawsuits

 For a class action lawsuit, you must prove that numerous people sustained harm in a similar way or suffered financial losses at the hands of another party for a court to certify your class action lawsuit.
 There can either be one single plaintiff or several plaintiffs taking action against a defendant or multiple defendants.
 Some class action lawsuits involve thousands of people, such as customers who purchased a defective, harmful product from the same company.